andresg9108/manyp/README.md

 You can also use the following tag.

-* "&lt;&lt;DIR&gt;&gt;": This tag does the same as the previous one but places the path one level lower in the file tree.
+* "&lt;&lt;DIR&gt;&gt;": This tag does the same as the previous one but places the path one level lower in the folder tree.

 Now we are about to create our first HTML template that will contain the following lines and will be called "temp2.html".